johnmholmes/YouTube-Can-Arduino-Nano/can_button_v2/README.md

 https://youtu.be/KHAcO5UrAmc

+This video explain the basic changes to button v 1

 This is a more useful sketch, but still very easy to understand.

 here you can see the messages recived onto the bus.